cheamseta/SCHParticle-Swift/README.md

 # SCHParticle_swift
-This is swift library showing cool particle on the screen.
-The library is receiving UIImageView paramater.
-You can customized UIImageView shap and add it as parameter to create a cool particle flying.
+This is a swift library showing cool particle on the screen.
+The library receive UIImageView as parameter .
+You can customized UIImageView shape and add it as parameter to create a cool particle flying.

 This project is dedicated for "អូនស្អាតរបស់បង"